-If the area where the claims are located has not been surveyed, use paragraph 4.
+"If the area where the claims are located has not been surveyed, use paragraph 4.
 In lieu of paragraph 4 the mining claim may be described by a tie by courses and distances to an established United States mineral monument.

-Indexed Paged Blotted No. Book

-STATE OF ARIZONA ) I hereby certify that the within

-STATE OF ARIZONA ) I hereby certify that the within instrument was filed for record inCounty, State of Arizona

-Witness my hand and Official Seal:

-County Recorder

-ByDeputy

-Affidavit of Labor Performed and

-Improvements Made

-STATE OF ARIZONA

-COUNTY OF

-, being duly sworn, deposes and says that he is a citizen of the United States and more than twenty-one years of age, and resides at inCounty, Arizona, and is personally acquainted with the hereinafter described mining claims situated in the

-inCounty, Arizona, and is personally acquainted with the hereinafter described mining claims situated in the

-Recorded

-Name of Claims Docket Page

-That between theday of, 19, and theday of, 19, at least dollars worth of work and improvements were done and performed upon said claims, not including the location work, by and at the expense of(owner) (lessee) of said claims for the purpose of complying with the laws of the United States pertaining to annual work, and
+Indexed Paged Blotted Book.
+Page Date: Fee Request of: STATE OF ARIZONA ss.
+I hereby certify that the within instrument was filed for record in County Recorder By Deputy Affidavit of Labor Performed and Improvements Made STATE OF ARIZONA) COUNTY OF and says that he is a citizen of the United States and more than twenty-one years of age, and resides at in County, Arizona, and is personally acquainted with the hereinafter described mining claims situated in the Mining District, County, Arizona, the location notices of which are recorded in the office of the County Recorder of said County as follows: Name of Claims Page That between theday of, 19, and theday of, 19, at leastdollars worth of work and improvements were done and performed upon said claims, not including the location work, by and at the expense of(owner) (lessee) of said claims for the purpose of complying with the laws of the United States pertaining to annual work, and were the men employed by said (owner) (lessee) and who labored upon said claims, did said work and improvements, the same being as follows: Subscribed and sworn to before me this day of, 19 My commission expires:

-theday of, 19, at least dollars worth of work and improvements were done and performed upon said claims, not including the location work, by and at the expense of(owner) (lessee) of said claims for the purpose of complying with the laws of the

-theday of, 19, at least

-theday of, 19, at least

-theday of, 19, at least